 findCspMeta function, starting in line

-finding meta it the SvelteKit generated output.
+for finding meta in the SvelteKit generated output.
 We also use the

 node-html-parser package to parse the DOM efficiently.
 In lines

-page path as the key.
-Later we use the map to generate the
+the page path as the key.
+Later, we use the map to generate the

 /build/_headers file.
 We write